mzivic7/endcord/README.md

 ### Experimental windowed mode
 This mode entirely replaces curses with pygame-ce GUI library.
 UI remains terminal-like, the only difference is that its no longer in terminal but in its own window.
 Keybinding remain the same, but all codes are like on Linux so old keybinding codes may not work.
+If using external editor, use some with graphical interface.
+TUI editors will not work, as this is no longer terminal.
 Building with nuitka will create executable that will segfault.
 Do not report issues related to experimental features!
 You can toggle experimental mode bu running: `uv run build.py --experimental`.